rstudio/rstudio/eclipse/README.txt

 ------- Annotation Processor --------

 Some components of GWT (RequestFactory) use annotation processing.
+Do the following to add a directory named '.apt-generated' to the source path, and put on the APT factory path annotation processors required by the RequestFactory unit tests.

 Select project 'gwt-user'

-Project->Preferences->Java Compiler->AnnotationProcessor
+Project->Properties->Java Compiler->AnnotationProcessor
 - Check Enable project specific settings
 - Check Enable annotation processing

-This adds a directory named '.apt-generated' to the source path.
+- Optional: check Enable processing in editor (for on-the-fly validation of RequestFactory interfaces)

+Project->Properties->Java Compiler->AnnotationProcessor->Factory Path
+- Add Variable
+- Select GWT_TOOLS and click Extend
+- Select lib/requestfactory and the most recently dated requestfactory-apt-YYYY-MM-DD.jar
+- Optional: deselect org.eclipse.jst.ws.annoations.core if eclipse has added it, it can make eclipse sluggish

 == Checkstyle ==

 Checkstyle is used to enforce good programming style.
+Its use in Eclipse is optional, since it is also run as part of the acceptance test suite.

 1. Install Checkstyle version 4.4.3 (newer versions will not work)